dheurtev/dheurtev/devops.md

 - [PyPi](https://pypi.org/): repository of software for the Python programming language.
 - [npm](https://www.npmjs.com/): npm is a package manager for the JavaScript programming language
 ##### Private #####
-- [Docker Registry](https://docs.docker.com/registry/): Docker registry - Docker Project - [https://hub.docker.com/_/registry](docker pull registry)
+- [Docker Registry](https://docs.docker.com/registry/): Docker registry - Docker Project - [https://hub.docker.com/_/registry](docker pull registry) `Apache License 2.0` `in use`
 ##### Docker Registry Management #####
-- [Docker Registry Frontend](https://hub.docker.com/r/konradkleine/docker-registry-frontend/): Browse and modify your Docker registry in a browser. docker pull konradkleine/docker-registry-frontend
+- [Docker Registry Frontend](https://hub.docker.com/r/konradkleine/docker-registry-frontend/): Browse and modify your Docker registry in a browser. docker pull konradkleine/docker-registry-frontend. `MIT License` `in use`
-- [CraneOperator](https://hub.docker.com/r/parabuzzle/craneoperator): UI for browsing a Registry using the v2 api
+- [CraneOperator](https://hub.docker.com/r/parabuzzle/craneoperator): UI for browsing a Registry using the v2 api. `MIT License` `in use`

 #### Security ####
 - [HashiCorp Vault](https://www.vaultproject.io/): Secure, store and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API.
 Self hosted possible.
-HashiCorp Project.
-[Considering]
+HashiCorp Project. `Mozilla Public License 2.0`